quited/carton/README.md

-some daily-used containers for [UWE](https://github.com/quited/UWE) in cpp cause arduino platform doesn’t provide any STL support (to be clear:libstdc++) and STL indeed is much too heavy-weighted for embedded platforms.
+some daily-used containers for [UWE](https://github.com/quited/UWE) in cpp cause arduino platform doesn’t provide
+~any~ full STL support and STL containers is indeed much too heavy-weighted for embedded platforms.

 * This project is expected to work on as many embedded devices as possible,